nuzulul/p2p.js/README.md

 # p2p.js
 p2p.js is an open source JavaScript library which provides solution to build peer to peer webapps without hassle powered by auto matchmaking WebRTC.
-This solve the common issues faced by WebRTC based application developers who need to deploying their own signaling server.
+This solve the common issues faced by WebRTC based application developers who are unwilling to deploy the required signaling servers.

 [>DEMO<](https://nuzulul.github.io/p2p.js/demo.html)